Atlanta work injury lawyers can help fight for what you deserve

 Overview of workers’ compensation law from Cornell Law School.

-Take action by talking to an Atlanta workers’ comp attorney
+Take action by talking to our top Atlanta workers’ comp attorney

 Are you ready to learn more about your injury claim?
 Fill out a contact form or give us a call and we’ll be in touch with you shortly to get more details about your case.
 The Georgia statute of limitations requires injured workers to file a workers’ compensation claim within 1 year from date of injury (not 2 years like most other personal injury claims).
 After this period, your chance to receive financial reimbursement may expire.